Mishrajani/Mishrajani/README.md

-- 👋 Hi, I’m @Mishrajani
-- 👀 I’m interested in all things planetary using data.
+-Hi, I’m @Mishrajani.
+I’m interested in image data analysis using python and R.
-- 🌱 I’m currently learning PySpark, PyTorch, and TensorFlow.
-- 💞️ I’m looking to collaborate on Image data analysis.
+I’m currently learning PySpark, PyTorch, and TensorFlow.
+I’m looking to collaborate on pre-processing image data, analysis, and photometry-based numerical modeling.
-- 📫 How to reach me : rhapsodyraj at gmail dot com
+Reach me : rhapsodyraj at gmail dot com

 <!---
 Mishrajani/Mishrajani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.